 It can be seen that tourism researchers have presented the concept of TM from various perspectives.
 In general, a TM is defined as a service that provides information about tourist destinations to tourists through guiding and explaining activities, aimed at improving their travel experience.
-However, in any form, TM has common purpose of helping tourists better understand the tourist destination and creating a memorable travel experience, thereby enhancing customer satisfaction.
+However, in any form, TM has the common purpose of helping tourists better understand the tourist destination and creating a memorable travel experience, thereby enhancing customer satisfaction.
 By introducing information about the history, culture, architecture, and tourism activities at that location, TM helps customers receive and experience the tourist destination more comprehensively.
-In addition, TM can also help customers better understand sustainable tourism activities and encourage them to participate in these activities to protect the environment and maintain cultural and historical values of the tourist destination.
+In addition, TM can also help customers better understand sustainable tourism activities and encourage them to participate in these activities to protect the environment and maintain the cultural and historical values of the tourist destination.
 The purpose of TM is to meet tourists' needs for visiting objects or to learn about local cultures, festivals, religions, customs, arts, traditions, architecture, artistry, landscapes, heritage sites, cultural villages, unique products, traditional products as well as many other contents at the locality.
-In addition, TM also supplement information upon customers' requests, answers questions, and clarify doubts for customers not only at visiting objects but also during transportation or rest time.
+In addition, TM also supplement information upon customers' requests, answers questions, and clarifies doubts for customers not only at visiting objects but also during transportation or rest time.

 2.2 Destination Image

 The concept of "image" is widely used in marketing and behavioral sciences to describe how individuals perceive goods, objects, actions, and events based on their beliefs, feelings, and impressions.
-In tourism destination marketing, image refers to a person's impressions, ideas, expectations, and emotional thoughts about a specific location114-17.
+In tourism destination marketing, the image refers to a person's impressions, ideas, expectations, and emotional thoughts about a specific location114-17.
 There are two common approaches to conceptualizing destination image.
 One approach views it as a complex construct consisting of cognitive, emotive, and behavioral components.
 However, this conceptualization varies in many different destination contexts and is hard to measure as the variety and differences of attributes in numerous destinations.
 The other approach evaluates the overall destination image using a single-item method.
 The latter approach is more widely applied as it is easily applicable.

 Destination image significantly impacts tourists' future visitation behavior.
-It influences their decision to revisit a destination and their likelihood to recommend it to others.
+It influences their intention to revisit a destination and their likelihood to recommend it to others.
 It is the combination of visual and mental impressions that individuals have of a place or experience.
 This perception plays a significant role in tourists' decision-making when choosing destinations.
 For destinations that heavily rely on tourism, destination image is a crucial element in their marketing strategies.